Efficient Optimization of Dominant Set Clustering with Frank-Wolfe Algorithms: Experiments

-To sample the components, we consider uniform sampling and Determinantal Point Processes \cite{kulesza2012}, denoted as UNI and DPP, respectively.
+FW uses only $\bar{\bx}^V$ while PFW and AFW use both $\bar{\bx}^V$ and $\bar{\bx}^B$.
+To sample the components, we use uniform sampling and Determinantal Point Processes \cite{kulesza2012}, denoted as UNI and DPP, respectively.

-\textbf{Uniform sampling.} Let $\ell$ be the number of components to sample and $a_{i*} = \sum_{j=1}^n a_{ij}$, the sum of the elements in row $i$ of $\bA$.
-We sort $a_{i*}$'s in decreasing order, divide them into blocks of size $n/\ell$, and sample one component $i$ uniformly from each block.

-\textbf{Determinantal Point Processes (DPP).} DPP is a common sampling method that provides both relevance and diversity.
-Thus, we study this method for sampling of starting objects too.
-A discrete DPP is a probability measure on subsets of a discrete set $V$, i.e., on the power set $2^V$.
-We consider a variant of DPP called $L$-ensemble.
-If $\mathbb{P}_\bL$ is an $L$-ensemble and $Y\subseteq V$, the probability of sampling it according to $\mathbb{P}_\bL$ then is

-where $\bL$ is real, symmetric, and positive semidefinite, called the likelihood matrix.
-The sub-matrix $\bL_Y$ is constructed of the rows and columns of $\bL$ indexed by $Y$ \cite{kulesza2012}.
-If $\bL$ is a similarity matrix, then subsets with diverse objects (low similarities between them) are more likely to be sampled.
-For example, if $Y = \seta{i, j}$, then

-Using the similarity matrix $\bA$ as the DPP likelihood matrix, we are more likely to sample objects that are diverse, and therefore less likely to belong in the same cluster.

-The similarity matrix $\bA$ -- or submatrices thereof -- are real and symmetric, but not positive semidefinite since the main diagonal elements are zero.
-However, any symmetric matrix can be transformed to be positive semidefinite by ensuring it is diagonally dominant -- every diagonal element is larger than the sum of the absolute elements on the corresponding row.

-In order to sample from a DPP with the given likelihood matrix, we need to compute its eigen-decomposition whose computational complexity can be $\bigO(n^3)$.
-Thus, we perform the sampling in two steps.
-The first step is similar to the uniform sampling method: we sort the components based on $a_{i*}$'s, split them into blocks of size $n/10$, and then uniformly sample $n^{2/3}/10$ objects from each block.
-In the second step we sample with DPP where for likelihood matrix we use the sub-matrix of $\bA$ indexed by the $n^{2/3}$ objects from the first step.
-Note that we ensure the sub-matrix of $\bA$ is diagonally dominant.

-\textbf{Results.} Figure \ref{fig:ms2} illustrates the results for the different sampling methods and starting objects.
+Figure \ref{fig:ms2} illustrates the results for the different sampling methods and starting objects.
 For a given dataset, sampling method, and optimization method, we generate starting objects and run the experiments 10 times and report the average results.
-Each optimization method is run for $t=1000$ iterations.
+Each method is run for $t=1000$ iterations.
 For this type of dataset we do not observe any significant difference between FW, PFW, or AFW when using either DPP or UNI.
 It seems that AFW with $\bar{\bx}^B$ as starting object performs slightly worse.

 However, we observe that all the sampling and optimization methods require only two passes, whereas we have $K=4$.
 This observation implies that the multi-start paradigm is potentially useful for computing the clusters in parallel with the different FW variants.
+We note that the peeling of strategy in Dominant Set Clustering is inherently sequential, thus such an achievement can be potentially very useful for parallelization.